mroberts1/social-media-theory-summer-2022/README.md

 Topic: Attention

+- Yves Citton, _The Ecology of Attention_: "Introduction: From Attention Economy to Attention Ecology"
-Reading: Tim Hwang, _Subprime Attention Crisis_: "Introduction," "The Plumbing," "Subprime Attention" (chs.
+- Tim Hwang, _Subprime Attention Crisis_: "Introduction," "The Plumbing," "Subprime Attention" (chs.
 1, 4)
-Brennan, _Attention Factory_, chs. tba
+- See also: Brennan, _Attention Factory_, chs. tba

 ***